Bewond/flutternav/README.md

 }
 ```

-For each path you need to specify the name and a widget plus additional parameters if needed. \
+For each screen you need to specify the unique name and a widget plus additional parameters if needed. \
 Then just define a `NavConfiguration` object and specify the `parseRoute` function and the `initialPath` parameter.

 **Main** (`main.dart`): \
-The `routerDelegate` and the `routeInformationParser` contained in the configuration are then passed to a widget like `MaterialApp.router`.
+The `routerDelegate` and the `informationParser` contained in the configuration are then passed to a widget like `MaterialApp.router`.

 ```dart
 class TheApp extends StatelessWidget {